broward/token/README.md

 **Three Separate security systems:**

-* Transport layer uses EDSSA signed messages with client public keys stored in RDS, referenced by user_id.
+* API/Transport layer uses EDSSA signed messages with client public keys stored in RDS, referenced by user_id.
-* Secrets Store holds login data for internal AWS use such as RDS.
+* Secrets Store holds logins data for internal AWS use such as RDS.
 * MPC Library uses a third security scheme for key sharding and transaction validation.